QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-> ## Exchange ARC for SWT tokens
+> ## Exchange ARC for SWT

 [Original whitepaper](https://drive.google.com/file/d/0B9RSMdR2vWssV2JJX0t6dmN6SUk/view) - [SWT token whitepaper](https://github.com/swarmcity/sc-token/blob/master/token-exchange-miniwhitepaper.md) - [Swarm City Token Contract (SWT)](https://etherscan.io/token/0xb9e7f8568e08d5659f5d29c4997173d84cdf2607)

-**If you have ARC tokens that you want to convert to SWT tokens you will need a small amount of ether to cover gas fees, approximately 0.1 eth in the wallet holding the ARC tokens, before you can complete the swap.
+**If you have ARC tokens that you want to convert to SWT you will need a small amount of ether to cover gas fees, approximately 0.1 eth in the wallet holding the ARC tokens, before you can complete the swap.
 This will be more than enough to cover several transactions**

 <br>